September 5, 2024

 There are plenty of services out there that help you to obtain a cover song mechanical license and pay the required royalty rate.
 The primary organization doing this is known as the Harry Fox Agency (HFA).

 HFA is a massive organization currently handling over 100,000 catalogs for some of the biggest music publishers in the US.
 Their large network and simple online system make it easy for artists to obtain a cover song mechanical license and pay fees.
+HFA is one option for obtaining a mechanical license, but services like EasySongLicensing.com or platforms like DistroKid make the process even easier for independent artists.

 This organization requires you to let them know the number of physical versions being pressed or expected download sales.
 You then pay the fee for that number up front.
-So, if you expect to sell 1,000 units, at a 9.1 cents royalty rate you would have to pay $91.
+So, if you expect to sell 1,000 units, at a 12.4 cents royalty rate you would have to pay $124.

 For digital downloads, you’re required to keep track of how many downloads have been made.
 Once you reach the number of unit sales estimated, whether physical or digital, you will be required to purchase more mechanical licenses and pay additional fees.